 What are the specifics of your graduate education (thus far)?

-I’m doing my PhD at CCIS, under the supervision of Professor Abhi Shelat.
+I’m doing my PhD at Khoury College, under the supervision of Professor Abhi Shelat.

 What are your research interests?

 My research interests lie in the design of efficient cryptographic protocols.
 I was always generally interested in theoretical computer science, but I locked in on cryptography after the very first lecture I attended of the undergrad crypto course back home.

 What’s one problem you’d like to solve with your research/work?